Curriculum Updates from K-4 Specials

 3rd graders played expression charades and then created collaged self portraits.
 Before gluing down their favorite expression, they had to move the eyebrows and mouth to create 2 different emotions to realize how impactful these facial features can be.

 4th grade looked at the art of 16th century artist, Giuseppe Arcimboldo (http://www.giuseppe-arcimboldo.org/), Enrique Klaus, and Vic Muniz (his movie Wasteland is very powerful) and then thinking out of the box, they created portraits using found objects.
 The results are delightful!Library ~ Alice SajderaComing back from the summer is a busy time in the library.
-There are a handful of new books in the collection already, and many more coming in the next month or two.
-Behind the scenes, with the help of our wonderful volunteers, books are moving to new homes, shelves are getting fresh labels, and what we use every day is going back on the shelf so we can find it again.
-In addition to our adult volunteers we have 30 middle school students helping with classes, shelving and bulletin boards.
+This summer, we had some fixture adjustment- part of the “circulation desk” was removed to give us more classroom space.
+It has been a great change!
 Students all seem to be happy to be back to getting books from their familiar library.
-Grades K,1, 3 and 5 are having Library classes this rotation and are working on a range of skills, from how to find a book to how to log into Google Drive.
+Grades K, 3 and 5 are having Library classes this rotation and are working on a range of skills, from how to find a book to how to log into Google Classroom.
 K is reading a story every week, and checking out a book.
-1st Grade is working on pre research skills, such as identifying the title of the book they are looking at.
 3rd graders are warming up for the experience of being “Book Buddies,” reading aloud to a younger student.
 It’s a new experience to choose a book for another person.
 Of course we are also reading plenty of great stories, including some non-fiction.
 The library after school hours- Tuesday and Thursday from 3-4 are running again, drop in any time, once you are signed up through the rec department website.
-(K-2 students must be accompanied by a caregiver.)The K students started the year learning our new music classroom routines and learning that books can also be songs.First grade has been focusing on quarter note and eighth note pair rhythms.
-We've played a few class instruments.Second grade has begun playing simple ostinatos on Orff instruments (xylophones).Third grade has learned about patriotic and folk music.
+(K-2 students must be accompanied by a caregiver.)The K students started the year learning our new music classroom routines, greetings, movement, procedures.
+We have been learning that books can also be songs.First grade has been focusing on quarter note and eighth note pair rhythms.
+We have even been working in centers around recognizing, creating and playing rhythms with quarter note/rest and eighth note pairs.Second grade has been working in centers to review grade 1 concepts of quarter note/rest, eighth note pairs and learning about half notes.
+We have started playing simple Ostinati on Orff instruments and boomwhackers.Third grade has learned about patriotic and folk music.
 We even played boomwhackers to the song "This Land is Your Land."
-We have been practicing moving to different lengths of notes, quarter, half and whole notes using tennis balls.Fourth grade has been learning a song to help with the names of all 50 states.
+We have been practicing moving to different lengths of notes, quarter, half and whole notes using tennis balls.
+We will begin our recorder program in class in October.
+There is alot of excitement around getting our new instruments.Fourth grade has been learning a song to help with the names of all 50 states.
 We have been learning about our Composer of the Month John Philips Sousa.
 We have continued with our recorder program and recorders will be able to be taken home starting in October for students to practice.Science ~ Terry Green

 Cindy Matthes (Grades K, 2, 3)Kindergarten classes have technology/library class each week all year long.
 In Kindergarten, students are learning the computer lab routines, how to log in and out and how to use the mouse.
 We will also be learning how to use some of the basic functions on an iPad.In 2nd grade, students will be learning some basic word processing skills while writing acrostic poems.
-Students are working hard to think of words that describe them and things they like that start with the letters in their name.This rotation in tech, 4th graders are learning about passwords: why we need them, and how to make a strong one.
-Once they create their strong passwords, I will introduce them to Google Classroom and Google Drive.
-These Google tools allow teachers and students to distribute, edit, comment on, and turn in digital assignments in a safe, closed online environment.
-All 4th grade classrooms this year will be using Google Classroom and Google Drive.Wellness
+Students are working hard to think of words that describe them and things they like that start with the letters in their name.Mark McDonough (Grades 1, 4, 5)First graders are working on their "All About Me" project using KidPix multimedia software.
+Each student has created three slides for their slideshow.
+Students have entered text and formatted text, inserted images, and drawn pictures using the mouse.Fourth graders have been learning about passwords: what they are, when we use them, and how to create a strong one.
+They will create a strong password and use it for the Google acccounts.
+Students are practicing their keyboarding skills using Keyboarding Without Tears software, and are learning word processing skills using Google Docs.Wellness